Nash Equilibrium Problems of Polynomials: Introduction

 The paper is organized as follows.
 Some preliminaries about polynomial optimization are given in Section~\ref{sc:pre}.
 We give efficient polynomial optimization formulations in Section~\ref{sc:finding}.
-We show how to solve polynomial optimization problems for their optimizers by the Moment-SOS hierarchy in Section~\ref{sc:solvepop}.
+We show how to solve polynomial optimization problems by the Moment-SOS hierarchy in Section~\ref{sc:solvepop}.
 Numerical experiments and applications are given in Section~\ref{sc:num}.
 Conclusions and discussions are proposed in Section~\ref{sc:conc}.
-In the appendix, we prove that NEPs have finitely many complex KKT points, when the functions are given by generic polynomials.
+The finiteness of the KKT set for generic NEPs is showed in Appendix.